pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 #### Steps

-1. Open the file for reading
-2. Seek to the end of the file
+1. Seek to the end of the file
-3. Get the current position in the file (which is the size)
+2. Get the current position in the file (which is the size)
-4. Return the size
+3. Return the size

 ### Code